 For Santos and others who champion Latinx driven redevelopment, there is a clear line between being a gentefier and being just a brown gentrifier.
 Given that Latinxs are now the ethnic majority in California, it makes sense for gentefication to have originated there.
 Gentefication—or more broadly “ethnic gentrification"—is happening all over the country.
 As more and more young people of color gain access to higher education, we see the return of newly affluent people of color to neighborhoods like New York City's Harlem.

 Defend Boyle Heights (DBH) is the now infamous activist coalition committed to fighting gentrification in the barrio.
 They have been a leading force for keeping “hipster businesses” out of the Boyle Heights and boycotting those that managed to make their way in.

 So far, DBH and affiliated groups, like the Boyle Heights Alliance Against Artwashing and Displacement (BHAAAD), have been responsible for the closure of multiple art galleries in recent years.
 Together, the group of community organizers have also successfully expelled businesses and non-profits that they’ve deemed culpable of gentrification.
 Their efforts are often criticized for being violent or radical, but the group is relentless.
-Last September they vandalized the coffee shop Weird Waves Coffee.
-Their stand against Weird Waves is unwavering, regardless of the fact that the coffee shop was founded by Salvadoran immigrant Mario Chavarria.
+The group took a hard stand against Weird Waves Coffee, for example, regardless of the fact that the coffee shop was founded by Salvadoran immigrant Mario Chavarria.